mesosphere/dcos-docs-site/pages/1.11/installing/ent/custom/cli/index.md

 1. From your `genconf` directory, create a configuration file and save as `config.yaml`.

     You can use this template to get started.
-This template specifies three masters, five [private](/1.11/overview/concepts/#private-agent-node) agents, one [public](/1.11/overview/concepts/#public-agent-node) agent, static master discovery list, an optional custom proxy, and SSH configuration specified.
+This template specifies three masters, five [private](/1.11/overview/concepts/#private-agent-node) agents, one [public](/1.11/overview/concepts/#public-agent-node) agent, static master discovery list, and SSH configuration.
 You may use additional configuration parameters.
 For descriptions of all parameters and configuration examples, see the [documentation][6].

     The CLI installer uses these default configuration values, which you may override in your configuration: